 In short, with a holistic understanding of your cyber security environment, you will be able to start identifying vulnerabilities; which gives you a great place to start in terms of implementing cyber security tools and policies.
 Developing cyber security awareness in your business will take time and needs frequent attention.
 It’s a vital to keep up to date with new threats so that your business is always prepared.

 2. Risk Prevention

 When we talk about risk prevention, we are talking about the cyber security tools and software that should be implemented as a first-line defence against cyber security incidents.
 For example, this includes tools like your anti-virus software, your firewall and your password manager.

 We recommend following the ACSC’s protocol for mitigating security risks, known as the ‘essential eight’.
-Overall, these eight methods are an excellent starting point for cyber risk management, as it essentially covers all your starting bases where many cyber vulnerabilities lie.
+Overall, these eight methods are an excellent starting point for cyber risk management, as it essentially covers areas where many cyber vulnerabilities lie.

 It should be clear why this is part of your cyber security strategy; because without it, you have no actual defences against cyber incidents.
-In addition, this part of your cyber security strategy should also cover a cyber security framework.
+In addition, this part of your strategy should also cover a cyber security framework, which is a documented process used to define implementation and management policies of information security.
 This generally focuses on risk assessment and management within the cyber security environment.

 3. Data Management

 When we talk about data management, we mean all the related protocols and security surrounding data.
-Certainly, a cyber attack or data breach is intended to steal or corrupt sensitive data, right?
+Certainly, malicious actors undertaking a cyber attack or data breach intend to steal or corrupt sensitive data, right?
 Data is a valuable commodity amongst attackers; whether it’s to publish or sell the data, or steal corporate secrets.
 As a business, you are responsible for significant amounts of data.
 Both internal business data, as well as potentially client-identifying information (addresses, medical information, financial details etc).